fruit-bat/pico-zxspectrum/README.md

 The Z80 is interrupted at the end of each frame at 60hz.
 The original Spectrum wrote frames at 50hz, so some code runs more frequently than it used to.

-Some of the FAT SPI routines need to be kept in RAM, needs to be documented.

 ## Build